 Students receiving Cheriton Scholarships can choose to reduce the number of units of teaching assistantships they receive each year by 1 unit.
 A reduction of 1 unit of teaching assistantships will cause a corresponding reduction in their TA funding, of course.

-Any continuing PhD student can apply for a Cheriton Scholarship.
+Any continuing, full time PhD student can apply for a Cheriton Scholarship.
 The maximum duration of a continuing Cheriton Scholarship will be 2 years.
 Renewal of a scholarship for a 2nd year is subject to satisfactory performance in the first year.
 A PhD student who has received an entrance Cheriton Scholarship can apply for a continuing Cheriton Scholarship which will begin after his or her entrance scholarship has terminated.

 Students cannot simultaneously hold an NSERC scholarship and a Type II Cheriton Scholarship.

 Students cannot simultaneously hold an OGS Scholarship and a Type II Cheriton Scholarship.

 Students cannot simultaneously hold a GO-Bell Graduate Scholarship and a Type I Cheriton Scholarship.

 - Recipients of Cheriton Scholarships will be selected by a committee chaired by the Director of Graduate Studies of the David R. Cheriton School of Computer Science with membership as appointed by the Director of the David R. Cheriton School of Computer Science.